 MORE ABOUT SKIT

 ShowKids Invitational Theatre (SKIT) is a non-profit youth organization dedicated to making theatre magic for audiences of all ages.
 Based in High Bridge, New Jersey, SKIT offers the community professional-quality family entertainment from its home at Voorhees High School in Lebanon Township.
 SKIT presents two full-scale musical productions per year, with each show running for 4 to 6 performances.
-Recent productions have included “Mary Poppins”, "Into the woods, Jr.", "Newsies", “Little Shop of Horrors”, and “Frozen, Jr.”, and "The Sound of Music".
+Recent productions have included “Mary Poppins”, "Into the woods, Jr.", "Newsies", “Little Shop of Horrors”, “Frozen, Jr.”, and "The Sound of Music".

 The most common reaction of first-time SKIT audience members is “I didn’t expect it to be that good!”
 They discover what founder, producer and director Carolyn Newman knows – there is no limit to what children can achieve if they work hard and enjoy what they’re doing.
 In fact, in 2001 SKIT was named Outstanding Community Theatre by the NJ Association of Community Theatres (NJ ACT)

 Most of SKIT's performers, ranging in age from 7 to 18, hail from Hunterdon County, but often enthusiastic performers join from Hunterdon's surrounding areas as well.
 Being involved with SKIT is a tremendously positive and rewarding experience for the children.
 They learn how to work together with others to accomplish their goal: a successful show capable of delighting audiences.
 They learn that the harder they work, the better their performances.
 And the better their performances, whether they are in starring roles or in the chorus, the better the show as a whole.